linkedin/icon-magic/packages/@icon-magic/cli/README.md

 Options:
 -h, --hashing', Default: `true`.
 When true, builds only those icon variants that have changed since the previous execution.
 If false, builds all icons.
+-d, --debug, Default: `false`.
+When true, will output debbugging info to the command-line.

 Given a directory of icons (each icon containing it's own config file consisting of all the flavors from the build step), the generate step is responsible for